 Best Bullet Journal Mood Tracker Ideas

 While there are various apps to keep track of your mood, nothing is more satisfying than coloring the pages of your bullet journal mood tracker.
 Here are different ways to customize your journal to keep track of your mood.
 Some of them are decorative while the rest are minimalistic.
 So go through all of them and pick one according to your needs and preferences.
 Remember, these are just templates and you can always customize them according to your requirements.
+You can also get creative and decorate them with doodles.
+(I’ve created a special step-by-step doodling e-book to help you do that!)

 2. Bee Positive Mood Tracker for Your Bullet Journal